-Poor onboarding is one possible reason why 28% of people leave their new jobs within 90 days of starting.
-It’s a disappointing end considering the time, resources, and money you would have invested in sourcing, interviewing, and training new recruits.
+Poor employee onboarding is one possible reason why 28% of people leave their new jobs within 90 days of starting.
+It’s a disappointing outcome, considering the time, resources, and money companies invest in sourcing, interviewing, and training new recruits.

 Onboarding new employees is a make or break opportunity for organizations

 – Liz Pavese-Kaplan Ph.D., Principal Consultant of Employee Experience for Qualtrics

 According to Liz Pavese-Kaplan Ph.D., Principal Consultant of Employee Experience at Qualtrics, “These early experiences are highly influential to new hires’ overall perceptions of the company and impact future engagement, motivation, and even intentions to stay.
 It’s a time to ensure you meet the expectations set during hiring, to reaffirm their choice to join, and maximize their ability to connect and contribute in the way they anticipate.”

 All of these factors contribute to a happier workforce, which reduces attrition and boosts the bottom line.
 Plus, onboarding is the perfect opportunity to show new people how great it is working for your organization, and how wonderful your people are.

 What is an employee onboarding process?

 Employee onboarding is the first step in relationship-building with a new employee.
 It’s a transitional process of inducting that new employee into your organization’s team, values, culture, systems, and processes.
 A new employee will: